Christoffer Parsberg (1632-1671)

 Christoffer Parsberg (17 December 1632 – 24 August 1671) was a Danish vice chancellor, Supreme Court justice and landowner.
 He was a member of the 3rd Law Committee that prepared Christian V's Danish Code.
 He owned the estates Jungshoved, Frydendal (now Torbenfeldt), Kongsdal and Gammel Køgegård.
 He was created a count shortly prior to his death in August 1671.
-He was created a count shortly prior to his death.

 Early life and education

 Christoffer Parsberg was born on 17 December 1632 to Oluf Parsberg and Karen Enevoldsdatter Kruse.
 His father was a major landowner, whose estates included Palstrup, Jernit and Hagesholm.
 Parsberg attended Sorø Academy in 1647.
 He then went on a Grand Tour abroad from 1648 to 1653, during which he studied at the University of Strasbourg.